 The justices on Monday let stand an appeals court ruling that found the ordinance doesn’t discriminate against Latinos or interfere with federal immigration laws.

-Republican U.S. Senate candidate Bart McLeay of Nebraska says Fremont took action because of tramadol no prescription required the failure of the federal government to have an effective immigration policy:
+Republican U.S. Senate candidate Bart McLeay of Nebraska says Fremont took action because of the failure of the federal government to have an effective immigration policy:

 OC…..AND ITS LAWS. :27